 Logos should be:

-Memorable – differentiate your brand from the competition
+Memorable: differentiate your brand from the competition.

-Timeless – stand the test of time; trends come and go but your brand identity looks for longevity
+Timeless: stand the test of time; trends come and go, but your brand identity looks for longevity.

-Audience-appropriate – resonate with their target market
+Audience-appropriate: resonate with their target market.

-Readable – easily understood from just a glance
+Readable: easily understood from just a glance.

-Scalable – prominent across different media channels in different applications and sizes
+Scalable: prominent across different media channels in different applications and sizes.

-And the Cost?
+And the cost?

-Different Uses of a Logo
+Different applications of a logo

 chalk board with phrase

-Logos should be placed anywhere your firm is represented:
+Logos should be placed anywhere your firm is represented.

-Company Communications – letters, emails, memos, newsletters, brochures, and infographics, to reinforce your brand to the customer and to your own employees
+Company Communications: letters, emails, memos, newsletters, brochures, and infographics to reinforce your brand to the customer and to your own employees.

-Marketing Materials – ads, brochures, social media posts, newsletters, packaging, as a branding tool
+Marketing Materials: ads, brochures, social media posts, newsletters, packaging, as a branding tool.

-Presentations – a clear indication of the brand you represent
+Presentations: a clear indication of the brand you represent.

-Websites – to increase the visibility and identification of your brand.
+Websites: to increase the visibility and identification of your brand.

 As we have seen, creating this visual point of difference in your identity is unique and complex.
-Think of the design of your logo as you would in the resolution of a problem.
-First, you identify the need and think about what it would look like visually.
-Remember that creativity is the art of seeing limitless possibilities.
-Then, you brainstorm solutions and sort them, eliminating or combining elements from different points of view.
-Keep your eyes and your mind open while you go through the process.
+Think of the design of your logo as you would in resolving a problem.
+First, you identify the need and imagine what it would look like visually.

-Creating a memorable first impression is the ultimate goal of the designer.
-Your logo needs to speak to the heart and soul of your audience.
-Investigating the places where the logo will be seen, and the right visual cues are just part of the job.
 The most important thing is to uncover your logo’s primary motive and what you are trying to tell the audience.
-This process combines timeliness with timelessness with a trend to balance to provide the unique and individual consumers’ desires.
+This process combines timeliness with timelessness with a trend to balance unique and individual consumers’ desires.

 Are you ready to create Something Spectacular?